-- HB-Completeness: At each correct process p, the heartbeat counter of every process not in partition(p) is bounded. - HB-Accuracy: At each correct process p, the heartbeat counter of every process is nondecreasing.
-The heartbeat counter of every process in partition(p) is unbounded. - VBDD-Completeness: Eventually all disconnections and reconnections of correct process p are seen by every correct process in partition(p). - VBDD-Accuracy: No process sees a disconnection (resp. reconnection) before the disconnection (resp. reconnection) effectively occurs. - EPPD-Completeness (Strong partition completeness): If some process q remains unreachable from a correct process p, then eventually p will always suspect q of not belonging to partition(p).

-• EPPD-Accuracy (Eventual strong partition accuracy): If some process q remains reachable from a correct process p, then eventually p will no longer suspect q of not belonging to partition(p).
+- \mathcal{HB} -Completeness: At each correct process p, the heartbeat counter of every process not in partition(p) is bounded. - \mathcal{HB} -Accuracy: At each correct process p, the heartbeat counter of every process is nondecreasing.
+The heartbeat counter of every process in the partition of p is unbounded. - VBDD-Completeness: Eventually all disconnections and reconnections of correct processes are seen by every correct process. - VBDD-accuracy: No process sees a disconnection (resp. reconnection) before the disconnection (resp. reconnection) effectively occurs. - \mathcal{EPPD} -Completeness (Strong partition completeness): If some process q remains unreachable from a correct process p, then eventually p will always suspect q of not belonging to partition(p). - EPPD-Accuracy (Eventual strong partition accuracy): If some process q remains reachable from a correct process p, then eventually p will no longer suspect q of not belonging to partition(p).